containers/podman/docs/source/markdown/podman-kube-play.1.md

 #### **--replace**

-Tears down the pods created by a previous run of `play kube` and recreates the pods.
+Tears down the pods created by a previous run of `kube play` and recreates the pods.
 This option is used to keep the existing pods up to date based upon the Kubernetes YAML.

 #### **--seccomp-profile-root**=*path*